FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/self_inspect/self-inspect.rst

 clarifies some of the brief but meaningful captions.

 .. note::
   These images show Version 7.0 of the FTC apps.
-As of January 2024, the required minimum is Version 9.0 for the CENTERSTAGE season.
+Please refer to Game Manual Part 1 for the correct allowed software system versions.

 Device Pairing
 --------------